 Deploy serverless GPU applications on your AWS account

 FLUX.1 [dev] is a 12 billion parameter rectified flow transformer that generates images from text.
-In this guide we will show you how to deploy the FLUX.1-dev model on your cloud account using Tensorfuse.
-We will be using 1 L40S GPU for this model.
+In this guide we will show you how to

 We will use nvidia triton server to serve the model.
 We will also add token-based authentication to our service.
-We will store the authentication token (FLUX_API_KEY
+We will store the authentication token (FLUX_API_KEY) as a Tensorfuse secret.

 deployment.yaml